 Corporate houses mainly recruit white-collar and wealthy workers.
 They go for the designer drug test to suit their work culture.
 Employees in the corporate environment might use a combination of drugs to increase focus and attention span.

-Fast-changing corporate culture and expanding legislation on Marijuana and other factors have limited the drug test in corporate houses to 4 or 5-panel tests, but this excludes THC.
+Fast-changing corporate culture and expanding legislation on MMJ and other factors have limited the drug test in corporate houses to 4 or 5-panel tests, but this excludes THC.

 Employers should be well aware of the features, implications, benefits, and disadvantages of implementing drug testing policies in their respective workplaces.
 It is prudent for employees and employers to know their rights, roles, and responsibilities.